meet the board

 I’ve been teaching family history classes since 1997.
 With degrees in both science and the arts, I’m Convenor of the Society’s Education Committee and a regular speaker at conferences and other events.
 I’m also the Director of Australian Studies for the National Institute for Genealogical Studies, developing their course series ‘Certificate in Genealogical Studies – Australian Records’.
 My books include DNA for Genealogists (4th ed, 2017), Arrivals in Australia from 1788 (2015) and together with Rosemary Kopittke wrote Which Genealogy Program?
 (3rd ed, 2012) – all published by Unlock the Past.

 I've been on the Society's Board since 2012, having joined the Society in 1979.
 I'm a professional archivist, librarian and historian.
 I was the original Convenor of the Croker Prize for Biography Committee and am current Convenor of the Diploma and Certificate Committee, where I'm actively involved in supervising candidates and marking submissions.
 I'm also a First Fleeter descendant and a family co-ordinator for the John Nichols Family Society.

 I practised as a commercial litigation solicitor for around 12 years, after which I dabbled in various pursuits whilst raising my family.
-I am currently involved in the not-for-profit sector as editor of Associations Forum’s magazine, ASSOCIATIONS.
+I now work as a freelance editor and proofreader.
 My interest in genealogy was sparked in earnest around 10 years ago by my father.
 I pursue his paternal and maternal lines whenever I get a free moment, which is not often enough.
 I joined SAG in 2015 and have completed the Certificate course.
 I developed an interest in governance through my involvement with Associations Forum and the completion of the AICD Company Directors Course.